-- Competence of knowledge creation: To be acquired in the following courses: Problem Solving Type Data Analysis Special Lecture 1, Problem Solving Type Data Analysis Special Lecture 2, Sport and Wellness Seminar I, Sport and Wellness Seminar III. - Management skills: Acquired in Sport and Wellness Seminar I, Sport and Wellness Seminar II, Sport and Wellness Seminar III, Problem Solving Project Work I, Problem Solving Project Work II, etc. - Communication skills: Acquired through Sport and Wellness Seminar I, Sport and Wellness Seminar II, Sport and Wellness Seminar III, Problem Solving Project Work I, Problem Solving Project Work II, conference presentations, etc. - Leadership skills: To be acquired through Sport and Wellness Seminar II, Sport and Wellness Seminar III, Sport and Wellness Seminar III, Problem Solving Project Work II, Problem Solving Project Work II, etc. - Internationalization: Acquired through Sport and Wellness Seminar II, Sport and Wellness Seminar III, and presentations at international conferences. - Research skills: acquired through Problem Solving Type Data Analysis Special Lecture 1 and 2, Sport and Wellness Seminar I, II, and III, presentations at domestic and international conferences, dissertation presentations, and doctoral dissertations. - Students are expected to acquire specialized knowledge through the following: Problem Solving Type Data Analysis Special Lecture 1 and 2, Sport and Wellness Seminar I, II, and III, and participation in academic conferences and workshops organized by academic societies. - Ethics: acquired through Sport and Wellness Seminar I, II, and III, and participation in ethics seminars.
-Furthermore, centering on students' majors, in order to contribute to cultivating basic knowledge and wide view, generic competences in relevant areas, it shall be recommended to take one credit from Inter-disciplinary Foundation Courses.

-Learning methods • Processes

-- A total of two credits will be taken in the first year as a Foundation Subjects for Major.
-In Problem Solving Type Data Analysis Special Lecture 1, students will acquire analytical methods and research design skills for data in the natural and social sciences, and in 2, students will enhance their ability to analyze big data. - Students are required to take three units of Major Subjects: "Sport and Wellness Seminar I," "Sport and Wellness Seminar II," and "Sport and Wellness Seminar III.

-In Seminar I (first year), students will present their research at the Midterm Report Meeting I. In Seminar II (second year), students will present their research at the Midterm Report Meeting II.
-In Seminar III (third year), students will receive credit for their presentations at the Preliminary Examination and Doctoral Dissertation Examination, as well as for the guidance provided by the advisory group faculty from inside and outside of Japan in the process leading up to these presentations.
-Students are judged to have passed or failed the midterm debriefing I and II and the preliminary examination in order to proceed to the next stage.
-In addition, students are required to make at least one presentation at an international conference or conduct research overseas between the first and third year.
+fioni various neius, as wen as the ability to solve problems on a global level using cutting-edge research methods.
+Curriculum organization policy Competence of knowledge creation: To be acquired in the following courses: Problem Solving Type Data Analysis Special Lecture 1, Problem Solving Type Data Analysis Special Lecture 2, Sport and Wellness Seminar II, Problem Solving Project Work I, Problem Solving Project Work II, etc. Communication skills: Acquired through Sport and Wellness Seminar I, Sport and Wellness Seminar II, Sport and Wellness Seminar III, Problem Solving Project Work I, Problem Solving Project Work II, conference presentations, etc. Leadership skills: To be acquired through Sport and Wellness Seminar I, Sport and Wellness Seminar III, Problem Solving Project Work I, Problem Solving Project Work II, etc. Internationalization: Acquired through Sport and Wellness Seminar II, Sport and Wellness Seminar III, and presentations at international conferences.
+Research skills: acquired through Problem Solving Type Data Analysis Special Lecture 1 and 2, Sport and Wellness Seminar I, II, and III, presentations.
+Students are expected to acquire specialized knowledge through the following: Problem Solving Type Data Analysis Special Lecture 1 and 2, Sport and Wellness Seminar I, II, and III, and participation in academic conferences and workshops organized by academic societies.
+Ethics: acquired through Sport and Wellness Seminar I, II, and III, and participation in ethics seminars.
+Furthermore, centering on students' majors, in order to contribute to cultivating basic knowledge and wide view, generic competences in relevant areas, it shall be recommended to take one credit from Interdisciplinary Foundation Courses.
+Learning methods • Processes A total of two credits will be taken in the first year as a Foundation Subjects for Major.
+In Problem Solving Type Data Analysis Special Lecture 1, students will acquire analytical methods and research design skills for data in the natural and social sciences, and in 2, students will enhance their ability to analyze big data.
+Students are required to take three units of Major Subjects: "Sport and Wellness Seminar I," "Sport and Wellness Seminar I (first year), students will present their research at the Midterm Report Meeting I. In Seminar II (second year), students will present their research at the Midterm Report Meeting II.
+In Seminar II (second year), students will receive credit for their presentations at the Preliminary Examination and Doctoral Dissertation Examination, as well as for the guidance provided by the advisory group faculty from inside and outside of Japan in the process leading up to these presentation at an international conference or conduct research overseas between the first and third year.
 The international conference must be approved by the Dissertation review committee.

-• Students are required to take a total of 3 credits of "Problem Solving Project Work I" and "Problem Solving Project Work II" as Major Subjects.

-In the field of sports, students will gain experience and training to apply the knowledge and abilities they have learned in practice at government agencies, local governments, sports governing bodies, athletic organizations, and other organizations involved in sports, and in the field of wellness, at government agencies, local governments, NPOs, private organizations, and other organizations involved in health promotion.
+Students are required to take a total of 3 credits of "Problem Solving Project Work I" and "Problem Solving Project Work II" as Major Subjects.
+In the field of sports, students will gain experience and training to apply the knowledge and abilities they have learned in practice at government agencies, local governments, NPOs, private organizations, and other organizations involved in sports, and other organizations involved in sports, and other organizations involved in sports, and other organizations involved in health promotion.
 The program consists of three stages: pre-planning, fieldwork, and post-event reporting (report writing and presentation).